jordancrane/blog/content/posts/2021/02/lets-split-keyboard-build-log/index.md

 ## Adding RGB Lighting

 This is one place where the guide is outdated.
 It suggests running the lighting signal through the TRRS cable, but this would mean only one half could run the lighting.

 To support either half acting as primary with lighting, I followed the [instructions](https://beta.docs.qmk.fm/using-qmk/hardware-features/feature_split_keyboard#additional-resources) from QMK.
 Basically, attach VCC and GND on the board to the corresponding pins on the LED strip, and then connect the TX0 pin on each microcontroller to the DIN pin on the LED strip.
-If you split the strip into multiple parts, just connect the VCC and GND from piece to piece, and DO to DIN.
+If you split the strip into multiple parts, just connect the VCC and GND from piece to piece, and DO to DIN (see the picture in the previous section for a visual explanation).

 In order to support split RGB lighting, we'll need to make one more tweak to the firmware and reflash.
 To do so, we'll need to add a few more defines in `config.h`: